 Southeast Asia is one of the most beautiful, characterful, and magical parts of the world.
 Home to idyllic beaches, wild rainforests, smouldering volcanoes, ancient ruins, and chaotically intoxicating cities, this region is as diverse as it is dazzling.
-More good news is that it’s one of the cheapest places in the world to visit, and once you’ve bought flights, it’s easy to keep your daily costs low.
+It’s also one of the cheapest places in the world to visit and, once you’ve bought flights, it’s easy to keep your daily costs low.

 So, if you’ve been dreaming about a tropical escape but don’t want to spend a fortune, Southeast Asia might be the destination for you.
 To get you inspired, here are six of the cheapest countries to add to your travel bucket list.

 As beautiful and beguiling as Laos is, it’s often overlooked in favour of its more famous neighbours, Thailand, Cambodia, and Vietnam.
 Thanks to its relative lack of mass tourism, it’s even cheaper than all three of its neighbours – and this Southeast Asian country has just as much going for it too.

 Laos is a country of mountainous countryside, emerald rice fields, beautiful forests, and thundering waterfalls; as well as Buddhist temples, ancient hill settlements, and French colonial architecture.
 So, if you’re looking for a culture and adventure holiday that doesn’t break the bank, you’re in the right place.

 Hotels cost upwards of £5 per night or, if you’re happy to share dorms with other travellers, prices are as low as £2.
 Eating out is very cheap too.
 Similar to Thai food, Lao cuisine is fresh, fragrant, and fiery, and you can eat a day’s worth of meals for under £5.
 A three-course meal in a more upmarket restaurant costs around £7.
 Laos is also one of the cheapest countries in Southeast Asia to buy alcohol.